iambrj/tips/README.md

 * Attempting to solve mathematical problems by intuition will stop working as soon as the problems become less intuitive than you are used to
 * Rule of thumb: avoid functions that might fail without warning
+* To download a list of links use `xargs -n 1 curl -O < urls.txt`
+* A good proof not only proves a conjecture, but also makes it seem obvious